 What gives value to a provisional patent application is the level of detail in describing and showing the invention.
-A well prepared provisional application would ideally have several visuals such as photos, drawings, flowcharts, etc. A written description should accompany the visuals and explain in gory detail what is shown, especially with respect to the unique features.
-Not much needs to be said about known technology other than to provide helpful background.
-The emphasis should be on expanding the core unique features of the invention.
+A well prepared provisional application would ideally have several visuals such as photos, drawings, flowcharts, etc. The written description should explain the visuals and describe in gory detail what is shown and how it all works.
+The focus should be on the unique features.
+Not much needs to be said about known technology other than to provide helpful background or to explain how the known stuff works in combination with the new stuff.
+Emphasize and expand on the core unique features of the invention.
 Alternatives and variations should also be described.

 What is the harm caused by a short provisional patent application?

 A cheap provisional patent application carries the risk of insufficient disclosure.
-The potential damage caused by a very brief provisional application would be incurred after the filing date.
-It is what happens after the provisional is filed that could hurt you.
-By the time you realize your provisional is scant, it may be too late to correct the situation.
+The potential damage caused by a scant provisional application would be incurred after the filing date.
+What happens after the provisional is filed is what can hurt you.
+By the time you realize your provisional is insufficient, it may be too late to correct the situation.